 Microwave the butter and chocolate at half (50%) power for 60 seconds.
 Stir and then continue microwaving at 30-second intervals until the mixture is smooth and completely melted.
 You can also melt the butter and chocolate in a heavy-bottomed saucepan on the stove if you prefer.

-Once your chocolate is smooth and velvety, add the sugar, eggs and vanilla.
+Step 2: Once your chocolate is smooth and velvety, add the sugar, eggs and vanilla.
 Stir until smooth.

-Add the flour and salt and stir just until combined.
+Step 3: Add the flour and salt and stir just until combined.
 You don’t want to overwork the gluten in the flour and have tough brownies!

 Mix-ins are great for giving your brownies texture and character.
-Make them dark and mysterious with extra dark chocolate chunks…or try silly and fun with candy-coated chocolates and chopped pretzels.
+Make them dark and mysterious with extra dark chocolate chunks.
+Or try silly and fun with candy-coated chocolates and chopped pretzels.
 You can even make them more sophisticated with chopped toffee and hazelnuts.
 The possibilities are endless!

 How to Tell if Brownies Are Done